wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-access-common-data-service/includes/3-entity-forms.md

 ### Entity form metadata

-**Entity Form Metadata** records allow you to control appearance and behavior of individual form elements.
+**Entity form metadata** records allow you to control appearance and behavior of individual form elements.
 That includes:

 - Appearance of the fields, sections, and tabs.
 For individual fields default values, validation behavior, and other aspects can be defined.
 - Subgrids configuration allows to define actions for related records, similar to entity list actions.